LorisSigrist/zocker/README.md

 ```

 ### Features & Limitations
-`zocker` is still in early development, but it already supports most schemas out of the box.
-It is certainly the most feature-complete library of its kind.
+`zocker` is still in early development, but it already is the most feature-complete library of its kind.
 It's easier to list the limitations than the features.
-All these limitations can be worked around by providing your own generator, see below.
+All these limitations can be worked around by providing your own generator (see below).

 1. `z.preprocess` and `z.refine` are not supported out of the box (and probably never will be)
 2. `toUpperCase`, `toLowerCase` and `trim` only work if they are the last operation in the chain